GirishMane/Placement-Cell/README.md

-# Placement-Cell
+#Placement Cell

 Employees can sign in and add details of the students and their placement details.
 This placement cell web application created for employees to manage interviews of students, and allocate students the companies and schedule a interview.
 This placement cell to keeps records of students and schedule interviews with different companies.

 This web application is built using Node.Js, EJS, MongoDB, ExpressJs

 <img width="1438" alt="Sign-In" src="https://user-images.githubusercontent.com/115941802/211268075-b175bec6-18ce-4cbf-afaf-e78024827c18.png">